harshRishi/Calculator_using_react/README.md

-Function based calculator project in React by Saurabh Singh
+Function based calculator project in React by Harsh Rishiwal